-Textbook: The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein. - this is included in your course already and has all the necessary access.
-No purchase is necessary.
+Textbook: The Real World, 7th edition, Norton Publishing, authors Kerry Ferris and Jill Stein.
+The faculty that teach this course have chosen to use the TexBook Program for the textbook for Introduction to Sociology.
 Please refer to the "textbook" section of the Common Core Syllabus for more information.